MicrosoftDocs/security/security-docs/operations/respond-incident.md

 ---

-As needed, report the incident to your incident response lead for possible follow-up to determine additional actions.
+As needed, report the incident to your incident response lead for possible follow-up to determine more actions.
 For example:

 - Inform your Tier 1 security analysts to better detect the attack early.
 - Research the attack in Microsoft Defender XDR Threat Analytics and the security community for a security attack trend.